DeepD99/FoodHub-Data-Analysis/README.md

 - **Jupyter Notebook**
 - **Pandas, NumPy, Matplotlib, Seaborn** for data analysis and visualization
 - **Scikit-learn** for machine learning (if required)

----

-## Contributing
-If you have suggestions or improvements, feel free to submit a pull request!

----

 ## License
 This project is licensed under the MIT License.